Catboy96/APiI/README.md

-# APiI
+# Catboy's APiI
-⚡ Lightweight WebAPI runs on a Raspberry Pi, with commonly used functions.
+⚡ Lightweight WebAPI runs on a Raspberry Pi, provides commonly used functions.